Is Trying to Time the Market Worth It?

 Trying to time the market means trying to pick a time to buy your stocks, bond or etfs.
-Typically investors want to buy stocks or etfs when the market has gone down thinking they are getting a bargain.
-So instead of buying when they have cash available, they sit and hold their cash waiting for that opportunity to buy low.
+So instead of buying when they have cash available, an investor waits and holds cash waiting for an opportunity to buy low.

-Furthermore, this article in the Globe and Mail shows that even if you are good at timing the market, the benefits of doing so are modest and therefore not worth the risk.
-And the risk is huge, namely missing out on stock market rallies because you’re waiting for a better deal.
+No. It’s too hard to do and not even the “pros” can’t do it consistently.
+Furthermore, even if you are good at timing the market, the benefits of doing so are modest and therefore not worth the risk.

 I’m a department head for a high school in Toronto.
 I graduated from the Ivey School of Business at Western University and have been a DIY investor for over 20 years.